deeppavlov/DeepPavlov/docs/devguides/settings.rst

 DeepPavlov settings
 ===================

 DeepPavlov provides some tools to facilitate its usage (e.g. dialog logging, settings management).
-This document is aimed guide you through them.
+This document is aimed to guide you through them.

 1. Settings files access and management
 ---------------------------------------